conda-forge/libdb-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `libdb` can be installed with:
+Once the `conda-forge` channel has been enabled, `db, libdb` can be installed with:

 ```
-conda install libdb
+conda install db libdb
 ```

-It is possible to list all of the versions of `libdb` available on your platform with:
+It is possible to list all of the versions of `db` available on your platform with:

 ```
-conda search libdb --channel conda-forge
+conda search db --channel conda-forge
 ```